 In autumn it produces small bright green persistent crab apples in autumn.
 These are not particularly palatable, but can be used for cider or preserves.

 Fill in the form below and we will notify you when Elk River crab-apple trees are back in stock.

 Unlike most crab-apples, Elk River is not a good pollinator of mainstream apple varieties.

 Elk River is very susceptible to cedar apple rust, although this is not usually an issue in the UK.

-Elk River was discovered in the Elk River area of Minnesota, and introduced by the South Dakota Agriculture Experiment Station.
+Elk River was discovered in the Elk River area of Minnesota in the 1930s, and introduced by the Niels Hansen of the South Dakota Agriculture Experiment Station.